SinclairQL/sQLux/README.md

     cmake.exe -G "MinGW Makefiles" ..
     mingw32-make

-This will generate a sqlux.exe, to run under windows explorer or shell yo just need to place SDL2.dll from /mingw64/bin/ in the same directory.
-In mingw64 env it will be found automatically.
+This will generate `sqlux.exe`.
+Dependencies are statically linked, so `sqlux.exe` will run without the need for additional dlls.

 ## MinGW pthreads/win32 threads